Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

+- Northern Illinois and its opponents have combined to score more than 74.5 points in three of 12 games this season.

-- The combined points per game average of the two teams, 64.2, is 9.3 points fewer than Saturday's over/under.
+- Saturday's over/under is 10.3 points higher than the combined 64.2 PPG average of the two teams.

-- These two squads combine to surrender 68.1 points per game, 5.4 fewer than this contest's over/under.
+- These two squads combine to allow 68.1 points per game, 6.4 fewer than this contest's over/under.

-- The Golden Flashes and their opponents score an average of 67.6 points per game, 5.9 fewer than Saturday's total.
+- Golden Flashes games have an average total of 67.6 points this season, 6.9 fewer than Saturday's over/under.

-- The 73.5 over/under in this game is 16.6 points above the 56.9 average total in Huskies games this season.
+- In 2021, games involving the Huskies have averaged a total of 56.9 points, 17.6 fewer than this game's set over/under.

 Kent State Stats and Trends

-- Kent State has played 12 games, with six wins against the spread.
+- Kent State has six wins against the spread in 12 games this season.

-- So far this season, the Golden Flashes have been installed as favorites by a 2.5-point margin or more six times and are 5-1 ATS in those games.
+- This season, the Golden Flashes have an against the spread record of 5-1 in their six games as a favorite of 3 points or more.

-- Kent State's games this year have gone over the point total five times in 12 opportunities (41.7%).
+- Kent State's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).

-- Kent State is 6-0 against the spread and 6-0 overall this season when the team records more than 33.5 points.
+- Kent State is 6-0 against the spread and 6-0 overall this season when the team notches more than 33.5 points.

-- When Kent State totals over 453.1 yards, the team is 6-2 against the spread and 6-2 overall.
+- Kent State is 6-2 against the spread and 6-2 overall when the team churns out more than 453.1 yards.

-- The Golden Flashes have turned the ball over 10 times this season, two more turnovers than the Huskies have forced (8).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.